Find Product

 • Fuel, oil, water, coolant levels

-Every defect found must be recorded on a defect report.
-Nil-defect days should also be documented as evidence of process.
-Records should be retained for 15 months and be available for DVSA or Traffic Commissioner inspection.
+Every defect found goes on a defect report.
+Nil-defect days are worth recording too, as evidence the process is being followed.
+Records kept for 15 months, available for DVSA or Traffic Commissioner inspection.

-Roadworthiness Requirement Frequency / Standard Record Retention Consequence of Failure
+Roadworthiness Requirement Frequency / Standard Record Retention What Happens If You Slip

 Daily driver walkaround check Before every journey.
-Driver checks tyres, lights, brakes, steering, load security, mirrors, and body condition.
-Defect reports retained; nil-defect reports may be retained as evidence of process O licence condition breach if not documented
+Tyres, lights, brakes, steering, load security, mirrors, body condition.
+Defect reports retained.
+Worth keeping nil-defect reports too as evidence of process.
+O licence breach if not documented

-Periodic safety inspection (PSI) Every 6 to 13 weeks depending on vehicle age, type, and use.
-Interval must be set and documented by the operator.
-Inspection records retained for 15 months Prohibition notice + Traffic Commissioner referral
+Periodic safety inspection (PSI) Every 6 to 13 weeks depending on vehicle age, type and use.
+The interval is set and documented by you as the operator.
+15 months Prohibition notice and Traffic Commissioner referral

-Annual test (MOT equivalent – HGV annual test) Annually.
-Vehicles over 3.5 tonnes undergo the HGV annual test at a DVSA-approved test station or ATF (Authorised Testing Facility).
-Test certificate retained and date tracked Immediate prohibition if test overdue
+Annual test (HGV equivalent of an MOT) Annually.
+Vehicles over 3.5 tonnes go through the HGV annual test at a DVSA-approved test station or ATF (Authorised Testing Facility).
+Test certificate retained, date tracked.
+Immediate prohibition if the test is overdue

-Trailer inspection Trailers require their own inspection regime separate from the tractor unit.
-Many operators apply the same 6 to 13 week interval to trailers.
-Inspection records retained for 15 months Prohibition notice if defective
+Trailer inspection Trailers have their own inspection regime, separate from the tractor unit.
+Many operators just apply the same 6 to 13 week interval.
+15 months Prohibition notice if defective

-Repair records All repairs arising from defect reports or inspections must be documented, with evidence that defects were rectified before the vehicle returned to service.
+Repair records Every repair coming out of a defect report or inspection has to be documented, with evidence the defect was rectified before the vehicle went back into service.
 15 months DVSA and Traffic Commissioner scrutiny

-HGVs carrying hazardous goods – including fuel, chemicals, gases, explosives, and certain battery loads – must comply with the ADR (Agreement Concerning the International Carriage of Dangerous Goods by Road) regulations.
-This requires ADR-certified drivers, appropriately marked and equipped vehicles, and specific documentation.
+HGVs carrying hazardous goods, things like fuel, chemicals, gases, explosives and certain battery loads, have to comply with the ADR regulations (the Agreement Concerning the International Carriage of Dangerous Goods by Road).
+That means ADR-certified drivers, properly marked and equipped vehicles, and specific paperwork.
 Standard HGV insurance policies exclude ADR loads by default.
-An ADR extension or specialist policy is required before carrying any regulated hazardous goods.
+You need an ADR extension or a specialist policy before carrying anything regulated.

 ADR Requirement Who It Applies To Insurance Implication

 ADR driver certificate Any driver carrying regulated quantities of dangerous goods.
-The certificate is specific to the class of goods being carried (e.g., Class 3 flammable liquids, Class 7 radioactive material).
-Driver without valid ADR certificate carrying regulated goods = policy exclusion triggered.
-Claim may be void.
+The certificate is specific to the class being carried, e.g. Class 3 flammable liquids, Class 7 radioactive material.
+Driver carrying regulated goods without a valid ADR certificate triggers the policy exclusion.
+The claim may be void.

-Vehicle marking and equipment ADR vehicles must display orange hazard plaques or UN number panels.
-Fire extinguishers, personal protective equipment, and emergency documentation must be carried.
-Non-compliant marking or missing equipment = potential policy exclusion.
+Vehicle marking and equipment ADR vehicles display orange hazard plaques or UN number panels.
+Fire extinguishers, PPE and emergency documentation have to be carried.
+Non-compliant marking or missing kit can trigger a policy exclusion.

-Dangerous Goods Safety Adviser (DGSA) Most operators carrying dangerous goods must appoint a DGSA – either employed or external.
+Dangerous Goods Safety Adviser (DGSA) Most operators carrying dangerous goods have to appoint a DGSA, employed in-house or external.
 The DGSA advises on compliance and submits an annual report.
-Specialist insurers will ask about DGSA arrangements as part of underwriting for ADR-endorsed policies.
+Specialist insurers will ask about DGSA arrangements when underwriting an ADR-endorsed policy.

-The Employers’ Liability (Compulsory Insurance) Act 1969 requires every HGV operator who employs drivers to hold at least £5 million of Employers’ Liability cover.
-This is not included in HGV motor insurance.
-If a driver is injured in an accident during a work journey – including loading, unloading, or a depot incident – that is an EL claim.
-Operating without EL cover is a criminal offence carrying a fine of up to £2,500 per day.
+The Employers’ Liability (Compulsory Insurance) Act 1969 says any HGV operator who employs drivers has to hold at least £5 million of EL cover.
+It’s not part of HGV motor insurance.
+If a driver gets injured on a work journey, including during loading, unloading or a depot incident, that’s an EL claim.
+Operating without EL is a criminal offence with a fine of up to £2,500 a day.

-Public Liability Insurance is not legally compulsory but is commercially essential for most HGV operators.
-When a driver causes an incident at a customer’s premises during delivery, or a load falls and damages a third party’s property during unloading, the claim may fall outside the motor policy if the incident is not a road traffic accident.
-Public Liability Insurance covers these non-road incidents.
-Most haulage operators arrange EL, PL, and Goods in Transit cover alongside their motor policy as a combined haulage programme.
+Public Liability isn’t legally compulsory, but it’s commercially essential for most haulage businesses.
+When a driver causes an incident at a customer’s premises during a delivery, or a load shifts and damages someone’s property during unloading, that often falls outside the motor policy because it’s not strictly a road traffic accident.
+Public Liability Insurance picks up the non-road incidents.
+Most haulage operators arrange EL, PL and Goods in Transit alongside the motor policy as a combined haulage programme, so everything’s coordinated.

 Insurance Type What It Covers In the HGV Motor Policy?
 Legally Required?

-Employers’ Liability Injury or illness suffered by your own employees during work, including road accidents and loading/unloading incidents No – separate policy Yes – EL Act 1969
+Employers’ Liability Injury or illness suffered by your own employees during work, including on the road and during loading/unloading No, separate policy Yes, EL Act 1969

-Public Liability Injury or damage to third parties during non-road business activities (delivery incidents, depot visits, loading/unloading) Sometimes as extension Not compulsory – strongly advised
+Public Liability Injury or damage to third parties during non-road business activities, delivery incidents, depot visits, loading and unloading Sometimes, as an extension Not compulsory, but strongly recommended

 Goods in Transit (GIT) Loss or damage to third-party goods being carried.
-Covers goods while in transit, loading, and unloading.
-No – separate cover Not compulsory – usually contractually required by customers
+Covers them in transit, loading and unloading.
+No, separate cover Not compulsory, but customers usually require it contractually

 Trailer Insurance Damage to the trailer itself.
-Third-party liability for damage caused by the trailer may be included on some motor policies – check your schedule.
-Third-party may be included – own damage usually not Not compulsory – finance/lease agreements usually require it
+Third-party liability for damage caused by the trailer may be in some motor policies, check your schedule.
+Third-party often included, own damage usually not Not compulsory, but finance and lease agreements typically require it

-Three significant regulatory and market developments in 2025 and 2026 affect how HGV operators should approach their insurance and compliance programmes: Consumer Duty obligations on insurers, Windsor Framework transit documentation for GB-NI movements, and the growing impact of AI dashcam technology on underwriting decisions and premium levels.
+Three things are worth flagging from 2025 and 2026 that affect how you should be approaching insurance and compliance now: the FCA’s Consumer Duty obligations on insurers, Windsor Framework documentation for GB-NI movements, and the growing influence of AI dashcam technology on premiums.

-Development What It Means for HGV Operators Practical Action
+What’s Changed What It Means for HGV Operators What to Actually Do

-FCA Consumer Duty (2024 onwards) Insurers and brokers must now demonstrate that HGV policies deliver “fair value” – meaning the price charged must be proportionate to the cover provided, and products must genuinely meet the operator’s needs.
-Insurers cannot simply renew a policy without actively assessing whether it remains appropriate for the risk.
-At renewal, your broker should be confirming your use class, vehicle schedule, driver profile, and cover levels – not just rolling over the existing policy.
-If they are not doing this, ask why.
+FCA Consumer Duty (from 2024) Insurers and brokers now have to show that HGV policies deliver “fair value”, meaning the price has to be proportionate to the cover, and the product has to genuinely fit the operator’s needs.
+They can’t just roll a policy over without actually checking it’s still right for the risk.
+At renewal, expect your broker to confirm use class, vehicle schedule, driver profile and cover levels.
+If they’re not doing that, ask them why.

-Windsor Framework (GB-NI Movements) HGV operators moving goods between Great Britain and Northern Ireland must comply with the Windsor Framework’s phased implementation.
-This affects transit documentation, customs requirements, and the insurance evidence required at the point of crossing.
-Standard UK insurance certificates apply within Northern Ireland – but transit documentation requirements for goods moving GB to NI changed in 2024 and continue to evolve.
-Operators with regular GB-NI movements should confirm with their broker that their policy schedule explicitly covers Northern Ireland and check with their freight forwarder on current transit documentation requirements.
-The government’s Windsor Framework guidance is updated regularly.
+Windsor Framework (GB-NI Movements) Operators moving goods between Great Britain and Northern Ireland have to keep up with the Windsor Framework’s phased rollout.
+It affects transit documentation, customs, and the insurance evidence needed at the crossing point.
+UK insurance certificates apply within Northern Ireland, but the transit paperwork for GB to NI changed in 2024 and is still evolving.
+If you’ve got regular GB-NI movements, get your broker to confirm in writing that your policy explicitly covers Northern Ireland, and check current transit documentation with your freight forwarder.
+The government’s guidance on moving goods to Northern Ireland is updated regularly.

-AI Dashcams and Telematics (2025/26 Market Shift) Modern AI-powered forward-facing dashcams now go beyond recording incidents.
-They actively detect driver fatigue, distraction, mobile phone use, and lane discipline in real time – generating alerts and event data that can be reviewed by the operator.
-Specialist HGV insurers are increasingly pricing this capability into renewal rates, with operators running validated AI camera systems receiving discounts of 10 to 15% in some cases.
-Some insurers now require cameras on vehicles above certain weights (typically 18 tonnes and above) as a policy condition.
-At your next renewal, ask your broker explicitly whether any insurer on your panel requires cameras as a condition, and whether you can demonstrate AI dashcam data to support a premium reduction.
-The ROI calculation is straightforward: on a five-vehicle fleet at £5,500 per vehicle, a 12% discount is worth £3,300 per year – typically recovering hardware costs in the first renewal cycle.
+AI Dashcams and Telematics (2025/26 market shift) Modern AI-powered forward-facing dashcams have moved on from just recording incidents.
+They actively detect driver fatigue, distraction, mobile phone use and lane discipline in real time, and generate alerts and event data the operator can review.
+Specialist HGV insurers are pricing this in at renewal, with operators running validated AI camera systems seeing discounts of 10 to 15% in some cases.
+A few insurers now make cameras a condition of cover on vehicles above 18 tonnes.
+At your next renewal, ask your broker straight up whether any insurer on your panel requires cameras as a condition, and whether AI dashcam data could support a premium reduction.
+The maths is fairly simple: on a five-vehicle fleet at £5,500 per vehicle, a 12% discount is £3,300 a year, usually enough to pay for the hardware in the first cycle.

 HGV Legal Compliance Checklist